BrianHenryIE/bh-wp-logger/README.md

 ## Filters

-Two filter are present, to modify the log data as it is being saved, and to modify the log data as it is being presented.
+Two filters are present, to modify the log data as it is being saved, and to modify the log data as it is being presented.

 E.g. change the log level for specific log messages: